Deliver Us from Evil (2014 film): Plot

 Mendoza decodes the message as a kind of bridge between Christian and pagan theology which would allow demons a door to the human world.
 He explains that certain people are more susceptible to such messages than others.
-He suggests that the voices and images Sarchie is seeing could be a result of his intuitive "radar", which means that he is also susceptible to the archaic message.
+He suggests that the voices and images Sarchie is seeing could be a result of his intuitive "radar," which means that he is also susceptible to the archaic message.
 Mendoza goes with Sarchie and Butler to an apartment building where they are attacked by Santino and Jimmy Tratner.
-Tratner is subdued by Mendoza's cross.
-Santino kills Butler.
+Tratner almost kills Sarchie but is subdued by Mendoza's cross.
+Santino and Butler get into a fight, but Santino ends up killing Butler.
+Mendoza explains that to be effective in fighting this evil, Sarchie has to humble himself before God and confess his sins.
+Sarchie confesses that he killed a child predator named Marvin when he saw him come back to the scene of a recent child murder and he's felt a darkness growing in him since.
+Mendoza absolves him of his sins and he begins driving home.

-At Sarchie's home, his daughter sees her stuffed owl advance towards her bed.
+At Sarchie's home, his daughter sees her stuffed owl advance toward her bed.
 As she runs screaming, she sees Santino in the hallway.
-Sarchie arrives and Santino warns that he has abducted Sarchie's wife and daughter.
-Santino is brought to the precinct where Mendoza and Sarchie perform an exorcism on him.
-Sarchie's wife and daughter are located in an Alphonsus Painting van at a storage facility.
-The film ends with the baptism of the Sarchies' second child.
+As Sarchie is driving home, he gets a call from Jen but finds that it's Santino instead.
+He calls for backup and races home.
+When he arrives Santino warns that he has abducted Sarchie's wife and daughter, and then attacks Sarchie.
+Backup arrives and Santino is subdued and taken to the precinct where Mendoza and Sarchie perform an exorcism on him.
+During the exorcism, Sarchie begins hearing whispers telling him the name of the demon, Jungler.
+Mendoza is able to use the name of the demon during the exorcism to finally release Santino.
+Santino is then able to tell them Sarchie's wife and daughter are located in an Alphonsus Painting van at a storage facility.
+Seven months later, they are in the living room at the baptism of the Sarchies' second child, Daniella Anne Sarchie.
+Sarchie proudly renounces Satan during the baptism and a placard at the end says he retired from the police force and continued to work with Father Mendoza.